 Nooksack River, Washington

-In 1990, the U.S. Forest Service (USFS) studied the Nooksack River for potential inclusion in the national Wild and Scenic Rivers system.
-The USFS determined that all three forks of the Nooksack, plus Wells Creek on the North Fork and Bell Creek on the South Fork were eligible for Wild and Scenic designation for their outstanding fisheries, wildlife, recreation, scenic and historical/cultural values.
-Glacier Creek, Clearwater and Warm Creeks, and Wanlick Creek are also worthy candidates for protection, but were not studied by the USFS in its 1990 review.
+In 1990, the U.S. Forest Service (USFS) studied the Nooksack River for potential inclusion in the National Wild and Scenic Rivers System.
+The USFS determined that all three forks of the Nooksack, as well as several major tributary streams, were “eligible” for Wild and Scenic designation because of their outstanding fisheries, wildlife, recreation, scenic and historical/cultural values.
+Washington Department of Ecology has listed the upper forks as a “River(s) of Statewide Significance”.
+The Northwest Power Planning Council has classified the river as “protected” from hydropower development.

 Since the ORVs for the Nooksack River were identified in the 1990 Mt.
 Baker-Snoqualmie National Forest Plan, three different fish species in the Nooksack River system have been listed as “Threatened” under the Endangered Species Act (ESA).
 These include: Chinook salmon (Puget Sound Chinook Evolutionary Significant Unit (ESU)), steelhead (Puget Sound steelhead Distinct Population Segment (DPS)) and bull trout (Coastal/Puget Sound bull trout DPS).
 In addition, small numbers of a unique riverine, or “river-type” (distinct from the common “lake-type” form), sockeye spawn in two forks of the Nooksack River.